Small Favor: Plot summary

 Dresden visits Ivy and Kincaid at Murphy's house.
 Later, Sanya gives Michael's sword, Amoracchius, to Dresden with the instructions to pass it on, when the time is right.
-Michael survived the surgery, but might not make a complete recovery.
-Dresden and Anastasia Luccio end the day with a pleasant dinner and a delightful evening.
+Michael survives the surgery, but his long-term prospects for recovery are uncertain.
+Dresden suspects that Helen Beckitt, now "Madam Demeter," betrayed Marcone to the Denarians and warns her against trying such an obvious ploy again if she wants to keep Marcone from targeting her.
+The day ends with Dresden and Luccio having dinner and enjoying an evening together.